-j.
+i.
 Financial Instruments

-Financial assets and financial liabilities shall be recognized in the parent company only balance sheets when the Company becomes a party of the financial instrument contract.
+Financial assets and liabilities will be recognized in the consolidated balance sheets when the Group becomes a party to the contract of the financial instrument.

 At initial recognition, if a financial asset or a financial liability was not measured at fair value through profit or loss, it is measured at fair value plus transaction costs that are directly attributable to the acquisition or issuance of the financial asset or financial liability.
 Transaction costs directly attributable to the acquisition of financial assets or financial liabilities at fair value through profit or loss are recognized immediately in profit or loss.